 A single cup of tea can also be a powerful tool.
-The practice of making tea and drinking it is a way to slow down and reflect, even for just a few moments out of your day.
-Appreciating the craft of steeping tea and noticing the scent or texture of your tea leaves, breathing in the fragrance of your tea and the unique color it produced is a simple practice that unlocks a door to mindfulness.
+The practice of tea making, creating a tea ritual, and drinking it is a way to slow down and reflect, even for just a few moments out of your day.
+Appreciating the craft of steeping tea and noticing the scent or texture of your tea leaves, breathing in the fragrance and unique color it produced is a simple practice that unlocks a door to mindfulness.

 HOW TO MAKE TEA TASTE BETTER

 If you’ve never enjoyed the taste of pure tea, there are several ways to make tea taste better.
-The first trick you can try is adjusting the steeping process to make your tea weaker or stronger, depending on your preferences.
-If you want a bolder cup of tea, use more tea and steep it for longer (over 5 minutes).
-Or, if you want a lighter cup of tea try using less tea than normally recommended and steeping it for a shorter amount of time (under 3 minutes).
+The first trick you can try is adjusting the steeping time to make your tea weaker or stronger, depending on your personal preference.
+If you want a bolder taste, use more tea and a longer steeping time (over 5 minutes).
+Or, if you want a lighter cup, try using less tea than normally recommended and steeping it for a shorter amount of time (under 3 minutes).

 The second thing you can do is add sweeteners or milk to your cup of tea to enhance its flavor.
-All types of tea can be sweetened to your liking, but only some teas pair well with milk.
-The best types of tea to drink with milk are bold, black teas with a robust and malty flavor.
-These are the best teas to drink with a splash of milk because it mellows out any bitterness in the tea without weakening the flavor.
-Chai teas, which are a blend of black teas with spices, also pair perfectly with milk and sweetener for a creamy yet spicy sip.
-Naturally sweet and buttery teas like rooibos will also taste delicious with milk, plus some blends with a black tea base like Earl Grey or breakfast teas.
+All types of tea can be sweetened to your liking, but only some types pair well with milk.
+The best type of tea to drink with milk is a bold, black tea with a robust and malty flavor.
+Many tea experts like to add milk to black tea because it mellows out any bitter flavor without weakening the flavor.
+Chai tea, which is a blend of black tea with spices, also pair perfectly with milk and sweetener for a creamy yet spicy sip.
+Naturally sweet and buttery teas like rooibos will also taste delicious with milk, plus some blends with a black tea base like Earl Grey or English Breakfast tea.

 Milk overpowers more delicate tea blends, especially ones blended with fruit or flowers.
-Generally, teas that should never see a splash of milk are green teas, herbal infusions, oolong, and white tea.
-Instead, these complex teas can be complemented by a squeeze of lemon or sweetened with sugar, a sugar alternative, or honey.
+Generally, you should never add milk to green tea, herbal teas, oolong tea, and white tea.
+Instead, these complex and amazing teas can be complemented by a squeeze of lemon or sweetened with sugar, a sugar alternative, or honey.